Snapchat and news industry: How it is providing trusted news to Gen Z

 Snapchat has been a major part of the publishing mix for most major news organisations since 2016, when The Sun claimed a daily audience of 1m readers per day on the platform.
 Since then it has continued to be a core way for news brands to reach highly illusive teens and early 20-somethings.

 According to estimates published by Statista, Snapchat is just ahead of Twitter with nearly 400m users worldwide.
-It is disproportionately popular in the UK and the US and appears to be favoured by the young over the worldsd dominant social media platform – Facebook.
+It is disproportionately popular in the UK and the US and appears to be favoured by the young over the world’s dominant social media platform – Facebook.

 “[My mum] wanted to know what I was doing.
 What I was going to do – and why I was leaving The Guardian to go to this thing called Snapchat,” says Cox, a former editor of Heat magazine who was commercial features editor of Guardian News and Media before starting her current role in February.